opentaproject/info/docs/html/_sources/admin/managing_participants/managing_participants.rst.txt

-.. _intro:
+.. _managing_participants:

-.. include:: ../global.rst
+.. include:: /global.rst

 Manage users
 ================

 * Try out anonymous logins
 	* The link ``course-name.opentaproject.com/lti/index`` should now allow anonymous logins
 	* A self registration should be possible after a successful anonymous login
 * Make sure the toolbar is visible by clicking ``v`` at the top left
 * Click the gear in the toolbar to see the administration interface